 During the Weekly OKR Check-ins, people can report what they have been up to, what kind of challenges they had, what did they learn from it and what they will work on next.
 Whatever isn’t working can be set aside and the manager can breathe more easily knowing that the team is working on the right things and acting fast to change if not.

 OKRs might be implemented just in one or two teams in the company as a pilot or the whole company might start with the new goal-setting methodology together.
 Depending on that the process starts differently.
 In situations where very fast-acting is needed it might be a bit hard and slow to get the whole company onboarded together.

 Our post is focusing on implementing OKRs with remote teams where fewer conversations and decision-making is needed to get started.
-If you are implementing OKRs with the whole Company then you can read about this process here.

 Start by introducing OKR methodology to your team